-After loving his three latest movies (Blade Runner 2049, Arrival and Sicario), I decided to check out Denis Villeneuve’s first English-language feature film although it was a slow-burner with a run-time of two and a half hours.
-However, I knew that the atmosphere and the story will make up for that and was really interested to see how he fared with a bit more down-to-earth themes.
-Prisoners is a movie about two missing girls and their families who are trying to do everything in their power to find them.
+After loving his three latest movies (Blade Runner 2049, Arrival and Sicario), I decided to check out Denis Villeneuve’s first English-language feature film.
+Prisoners is a slowly burning psychological thriller with a run-time of two and a half hours.
+However, I knew that the atmosphere and the story will make up for that.
+And was really interested to see how he fared with a bit more down-to-earth themes.
+This is a movie about two missing girls and their families trying to do everything to find them.
 I know, I know, this subject is a recurring theme in thrillers and dramas and just in the last few years we had the opportunity to see several movies with a similar setup (did someone say Gone Girl).
 What sets Prisoners apart is great cinematography, gripping atmosphere and the mystery that will keep you interested ’till the end of the movie.

 Dovers and Birchs are two families living in picturesque suburban Pennsylvania, a place where time seems to have stopped somewhere in those golden sixties and seventies.
 Thanksgiving dinner is one of those events that they spend together, with grown-ups having a good time and children playing in the background.
 While talking, the parents realize that they can’t hear their kids playing and start looking for them…